AdrianSkar/markdown/fcc_guide.md

 ### Problem Explanation:

-We need to prevent `MATH_CONSTANTS` value from changing.
+_You need to freeze the `MATH_CONSTANTS`object so that no one is able to alter the value of `PI`, add, or delete properties ._

 ## ![:speech_balloon:](https://forum.freecodecamp.com/images/emoji/emoji_one/speech_balloon.png?v=3 ":speech_balloon:") Hint: 1